OGRECave/ogre/Docs/src/rtss.md

 # System overview {#rtss_overview}

-The RTSS is not another Uber shader with an exploding amount of @c \#ifdefs that make it increasingly difficult to add new functionality.
-Instead, it manages a set of opaque isolated components (SubRenderStates) where each implements a specific effect.
+The RTSS manages a set of opaque isolated components (SubRenderStates) where each implements a specific effect.
 These "effects" include Fixed Function transformation and lighting.
 At the core these components are plain shader files providing a set of functions; e.g. @ref FFP_FUNC_LIGHT_DIRECTIONAL_DIFFUSE, @ref FFP_FUNC_LIGHT_POINT_DIFFUSE.

 Correctly ordering these functions, providing them with the right input values and interconnecting them is the main purpose of the RTSS.